hannibal002/SkyHanni/docs/tutorials/graph_network.md

 The distinction between an area and a small area allows for visual differentiation in the **Area Navigation** feature and in `/shnavigate`, and for the option to include or exclude small areas in the **Area Navigation** list.

+The two are not nested.
+A small area is not "inside" a large one, they are two flavors of the same thing, and the tag only controls the color and whether the entry can be hidden.
+Whichever area node is closest wins, no matter which of the two tags it carries.

+There is no real hierarchy because nothing needs one.
+Everything that asks for the current area expects a single answer, and nesting would mean recording in every graph file which area belongs to which parent.
+The trade-off is that walking into a house inside a village replaces the village instead of adding to it.

 #### What area is the node in?

 Giving every node an area tag is impractical.